tomoiwasaki/caredash/README.md

 functional; there are buttons that do not have functions ("Learn More" buttons) and some menu items have not yet been set (drop-down menus in navigation bar).

+The webpage can be viewed by downloading all of the files, and then opening the file CareDash.html in a web browser.

+All images used in this assignment were taken from CareDash.com.